EvgenyMuryshkin/Quokka.RISCV.Server/README.md

 # Installation
 It is assumed that local server will be placed into ~/qrs location.

-Clone integration server ropository into your home directory
+Clone integration server repository into your home directory
 ```
 cd ~
 git clone https://github.com/EvgenyMuryshkin/Quokka.RISCV.Server.git qrs